 Pace yourselves!
 This sport is exhausting!
 When starting out, select a relatively flat route and don't worry about the kilometers you will cover.
 Remember, slow and steady, especially with children!

-When the going gets rough....and it always does, take your snowshoes off and see if you can simply hike through the snow.
-If you are on a well traveled, designated path, sometimes you can easily just hike.
-When we remove our snowshoes, we can adhere them to our backpacks and keep going.
+When the going gets rough....and it sometimes does, take your snowshoes off and see if you can simply hike through the snow.
+If you are on a well traveled, designated path, sometimes you can swap out snowshoeing or snow hiking.
+When we remove our snowshoes, we strap them to our backpacks and keep going.

 Dress in layers.
 Layers, layers and more layers in winter.
 This sport is a fabulous workout, so you will work up a sweat.
 Remember layers are meant to be shed and put back on again.
 Winter boots are a must when snowshoeing and don't forget those warm, wool socks!